 How To Become a Security Guard In Edmonton

-If you wish to work as a security guard in Edmonton you require a licence.
-As you will read below this is not a difficult process as long as you complete the steps and meet the requirements for licensing listed below.
+If you wish to work as a security guard in Edmonton you require a licence from the provincial government.
+As you will read below, this is not a difficult process as long as you complete the steps and meet the requirements for licensing listed below.

 The government legislation requires you to complete these 4 steps:

 - Complete a 40 hours training course (ABST)

 - Pass a government administered exam (pass requires 80%)